Highway Safety Improvement Program call for projects

 - Project recipients are required to submit monthly progress billings to ensure timely reimbursement of eligible federal expenditures.

 - Project costs incurred prior to federal fund obligation are not eligible for reimbursement.

 - Agencies that do not actively pursue the awarded project are at risk of the project being cancelled and the funds reprogrammed.

-A completed application form (DOCX 56KB) is required.
-Only one application per city/town may be submitted and will include all projects the agency is requesting to be funded.
+A completed application form (DOCX 61KB) is required.
+Only one application per location.
+Include all projects the agency is requesting to be funded at that crossing.
 Applications must include:

-- A conceptual plan and cross section showing the existing and final configurations for infrastructure improvements and countermeasures.
+- A conceptual plan and cross section showing the existing and final configurations for infrastructure improvements/countermeasures.

-- A detailed cost estimate for each phase (preliminary engineering, right of way, and construction).
-The cost estimate for construction must be determined assuming that the project is design-bid-build or design-build and not by the agency’s forces.
+- A detailed cost estimate for each phase (preliminary engineering, right-of-way, and construction).
+The cost estimate for construction must be determined assuming that the project is design-bid-build or design-build and not delivered by the agency’s forces.

 Application forms can be completed electronically or by hand but must be submitted electronically by 11:59 PM on Friday, August 26, 2022 by email to HLPGrants@wsdot.wa.gov.